Editor’s Note: Original blog was published on: Oct 10, 2016

 You send the message that creativity and innovation is not important

 Teams don’t get a chance to step back and reflect and come up with new ideas

-The cost of loss of innovation can be huge in terms of being left behind in a competitive marketplace
+The cost of loss of change can be enormous in terms of being left behind in a competitive marketplace

 You miss the window for Gemba to think outside of the box.

-While these may not sound fatal in the short term, it could have a negative impact on creativity and culture at the work place.
-It is important to make productive use of this time and rally the teams behind ideation activities, sharing knowledge and encouraging exciting new innovations to emerge.
+While these may not sound fatal in the short term, it could harm creativity and culture at the workplace.
+It is essential to make productive use of this time and rally the teams behind ideation activities, sharing knowledge, and encouraging exciting innovations to emerge.